V-i-x-x/AMSI-BYPASS/README.md

-## One liner Signature Bypass for the AMSI BYPASS
+## One liner Signature Bypass for the AMSI WRITE RAID BYPASS
+0
 ✅ Undetected => More info in AvBypassTricks Folder